rfordatascience/tidytuesday/data/2023/2023-07-11/readme.md

 # Global surface temperatures

 The data this week comes from the [NASA GISS Surface Temperature Analysis (GISTEMP v4)](https://data.giss.nasa.gov/gistemp/).
-This dataset are tables of global and hemispheric monthly means and zonal annual means.
+This datasets are tables of global and hemispheric monthly means and zonal annual means.
 They combine land-surface, air and sea-surface water temperature anomalies (Land-Ocean Temperature Index, L-OTI).
 The values in the tables are deviations from the corresponding 1951-1980 means.

 > The GISS Surface Temperature Analysis version 4 (GISTEMP v4) is an estimate of global surface temperature change.
 Graphs and tables are updated around the middle of every month using current data files from NOAA GHCN v4 (meteorological stations) and ERSST v5 (ocean areas), combined as described in their publications Hansen et al. (2010) and Lenssen et al. (2019).
 These updated files incorporate reports for the previous month and also late reports and corrections for earlier months.